-Jason currently teaches Addiction Assessment and Treatment in the counseling program.
-In the past he has taught Psychology of Consciousness; Applied Theories of Human Development; Healing Sexual Trauma; and Working Creatively with Sex and Relationship Addictions.
+Jason currently teaches Addiction Assessment and Treatment in the counseling program at Southwestern College.
+In the past, he has taught Psychology of Consciousness; Applied Theories of Human Development; Healing Sexual Trauma; and Working Creatively with Sex and Relationship Addictions.
 He served from 2009-2011 as faculty representative to the Board of Trustees at the College.

 Jason’s website www.jasonholley.net includes free mp3’s and presentation documents from presentations and workshops over the years including talks at Southwestern College.